tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 In general, you can't uniquely identify transactions by their signatures, because of all the forms of malleability we've seen so far.
-That being said, I doubt thast any system would actually end up trying to do this, but you never know what kind of shortcuts people will end up trying to take.
+That being said, I doubt that any system would actually end up trying to do this, but you never know what kind of shortcuts people will end up trying to take.

 The second kind of malleability creates a different source of issues: